CX 126-15, 226-15

 depending on year of study

-This module builds upon the Greek Language CX101 module and gives the opportunity to read continuous passages of original authors.
-Students need to have a sound basis to enrol on the module: second year students will need to have completed the Greek Language module in a satisfactory manner with a minimum of 70% overall or with a decent showing in a placement test.
-For the 2020/21 academic year, this will be considered on a case-by-case basis, and there will be a 'placement' test at the start of the year to check that the potential student has successfully consolidated their Greek from the first year.
+This module builds upon the Greek Language I (CX 120-15 / CX 220-15) module and gives the opportunity to read continuous passages of original authors.
+Students need to have a sound basis to enrol on the module: students coming from Greek 1 will need to have performed to a satisfactory level (60) overall.
+A placement test may be required at the start of the year.

 You should expect to:

-- revise for exams over the Christmas and Easter vacations,
+- study and revise over Reading Week and Easter vacation;

-Drop-in sessions are an important part of the module, offering students the opportunity to sort out areas of uncertainty as the module progresses.
+Drop-in sessions offer students the opportunity to sort out areas of uncertainty as the module progresses.
 Often a quick, well-directed question can sort things out quickly and put your mind at rest.
 Drop-in sessions are particularly important where you have missed a class.
-You are expected to do the work which is always set out on-line, but you should use a drop-in session to check on anything you have not understood.
+You are expected to do the work which is always set out online, but you should use a drop-in session to check on anything you have not understood.